timmyjose-projects/garvel/design/DesignNotes.md

           platform-specific details (at least for the three major platforms - Windows, Linux, and macOS).

-  * In the vein of Cargo, I plan to use [TOML](https://github.com/toml-lang/toml) as the configuration language of choice.
+  * I plan to use a restricted subset of [json](https://www.json.org/ as the configuration language of choice. the `init` and `new` commands will create the skeleton of the `Garvel.gl` file in the project root directory.
-    I need to understand this format so that I can implement a parser for at least a *strict subset* of TOML.
+    The template will be fixed to begin with, but may be changed for more options later on.
+Java properties files were considered, but expressing dependencies in a nested manner would be cumbersome, if not downright unusable.

-  * I plan to use the TOML configuration to retrieve Maven repositories and store them in the local cache, and so that will require fast, efficient and robust networking and retrying capabilities.
+  * I plan to use the json configuration to retrieve Maven repositories and store them in the local cache, and so that will require fast, efficient and robust networking and retrying capabilities.
-  Downloading arttifacts in parallel would also be highly desirable, but complex enough that this needs more deliberation.
+  Downloading artifacts in parallel would also be highly desirable, but complex enough that this needs more deliberation.

   * Sufficient knowledge of user-level permissions on Windows, Linux, and macOS for creating